 “CrossFit changed my life!” you hear people say that all the time.
-Similarly for me and my family, it changed us- it was a 720 degree twisting back flip (that’s 2 times around!).
-I say that in fun but in 2009 our family of six stepped out on an adventure we could have never seen coming and 10 years later I look back and I would not change a thing.
+Similarly for me and my family, it changed us– it was a 720 degree twisting back flip (that’s 2 times around!).
+I say that in fun but in 2009 our family of six stepped out on our CrossFit adventure.
+As I look back over a decade later, I would not change a thing.

 Our journey began in 2009 when we were living in Cedar Park, Texas.
 Forrest was an 8th grader just about to start High School, India was in 7th grade, Sierra was in 1st grade, and Maya was in daycare while I worked.
-Meanwhile, Mike and I had great jobs, he worked remotely for a company out of Virginia and I worked for a bio-tech company in west Austin.
+Meanwhile, Mike worked remotely for a company out of Virginia and I worked for a bio-tech company in Austin.
 Mike was an avid Marathoner, Ultra runner, and Trail runner.
 I was a mom and loved being with my kiddos.

 Victory 400: Fundraising for Veterans